foo123/Contemplate/README.md

 There are many templating engines out there, which are very elegant, fast, multipurpose (eg. mustache, twig, handlebars, jade, doT, and so on..)

-Most of the sophistictated engines use a custom parser to build the engine.
+Most of the sophisticated engines use a custom parser to build the engine.

 This is highly versatile: